bambu-aleman/bambu-aleman/README.md

 I'm a **Junior Software Developer** based in Buenos Aires, Argentina.
-I have +1 year of experience crafting full-stack solutions.
+I have +2 years of experience crafting full-stack solutions.

 ---